Enjoy the freedom of buying now and paying later. Compare credit cards with 0% on purchases for up to 12 months here.

 Does the 0% purchase offer apply for foreign currency transactions when shopping overseas or online?

-Overseas purchases will not be charged any interest during the promotional period.
+As long as it's an eligible purchase, overseas purchases will not be charged any interest during the promotional period.
 However, you may be charged foreign currency conversion fees.
 You can compare credit cards which do not charge currency conversion fees in our detailed guide.